Jürgen Hardt: Member of the Bundestag

 Hardt was first elected to the Bundestag in the 2009 federal election, representing Solingen – Remscheid – Wuppertal II.
-He served on the Defense Committee and the Committee on the Affairs of the European Union between 2009 and 2015 before moving to the Committee on Foreign Affairs.
+He served on the Defense Committee (Verteidigungsausschuss) and the Committee on the Affairs of the European Union between 2009 and 2015 before moving to the Committee on Foreign Affairs.

 In addition to his committee assignments, Hardt was a member of the German-Israeli Parliamentary Friendship Group and of the German delegation to the NATO Parliamentary Assembly.
 He was also a substitute member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE) from 2014 until 2021, where he served on the Committee on Political Affairs and Democracy (2016–2021), the Sub-Committee on External Relations (2018–2021) and Sub-Committee on Culture, Diversity and Heritage (2014–2015).

-In April 2014, Hardt succeeded Philipp Mißfelder as Coordinator of Transatlantic Cooperation at the Federal Foreign Office in the government of Chancellor Angela Merkel, an office he held until April 2018.
-Following Mißfelder’s death in 2015, he also took over as foreign policy spokesperson of the CDU/CSU parliamentary group and has held this position ever since.
+In April 2014, Hardt succeeded Philipp Mißfelder as Coordinator of Transatlantic Cooperation at the Federal Foreign Office in the third cabinet of Chancellor Angela Merkel, an office he held until April 2018.

+Following Mißfelder’s death in July 2015, he also took over as foreign policy spokesperson of the CDU/CSU parliamentary group and has held this position ever since (as of December 2025).

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, he was part of the working group on foreign policy, led by Ursula von der Leyen, Gerd Müller and Sigmar Gabriel.
 Between 2014 and 2018 Hardt was the government's coordinator for transatlantic cooperation at the Federal Foreign Office.

-While he lost his direct mandate in 2021 German federal election, he still gained a seat in parliament via the party list.
+He lost his direct mandate in 2021 German federal election and gained a Bundestag seat via the party list.

-In the current legislative period he serves on the Committee on Foreign Affairs and as deputy on the Committee on the Affairs of the European Union as well as the Sub-Committee on the United Nations, International Organizations and Civil Crisis Prevention.
+In the 20. legislative period he served on the Committee on Foreign Affairs and as deputy on the Committee on the Affairs of the European Union (Ausschuss für die Angelegenheiten der Europäischen Union) as well as the Sub-Committee on the United Nations, International Organizations and Civil Crisis Prevention.

-On the European level, Hardt is a member of the Board of the European People's Party.